GAGGIUINO/gaggiuino.github.io/docs/learning/faq.md

 * **Q: How do I order a V3 PCB using PCBWay?**

   **A:** This is for advanced users, and only recommended for people who have ordered PCBs in the past, but the easiest way to order a board is using the "Add to cart" button in the [GaggiaBoard_V3] shared project through [PCBWay].
-The defaults are fine, but it's recommended to choose a lead-free process such as "HASL lead free" or "ENIG", and make sure that the PCB quanity you choose matches the assembly quantity.
+The defaults are fine, but it's recommended to choose a lead-free process such as "HASL lead free" or "ENIG", and make sure that the PCB quantity you choose matches the assembly quantity.

 [Zer0-bit/gaggiuino]: https://github.com/Zer0-bit/gaggiuino
 [GAGGIUINO/gaggiuino.github.io]: https://github.com/GAGGIUINO/gaggiuino.github.io